Expert Reviewed: Alex Carter — Cybersecurity Researcher specializing in online anonymity, Tor infrastructure, and privacy tools since 2019.

 Step 5: Try a Different Connection Method

 If the standard connection method fails, try selecting "Connect with provided bridges" or "Custom bridges" in the connection settings.
-Different bridge types (obfs4, snowflake, meek) use different techniques to disguise Tor traffic, and one might work when others don't.
+Different bridge types (obfs4, snowflake, meek) use different techniques to disguise Tor traffic.

 Common Mistakes When Using Tor